-6 and 7 night 'progressive' itineraries are run from set dates, riding from village to village.
-Both begin at the hamlet of Sovana with the first day of riding to Proceno.
-The Etruscan Ride then heads south west to explore the Etruscan tombs at Vulci, while the Ridges of Siena Ride heads north to Radificano fort and the iconic Val d'Orcia.
-Please see the set dates overleaf and contact Ride World Wide to check availability.
+6 & 7 night rides are run from set dates, riding from village to village.
+Both routes begin at the hamlet of Sovana, with the first riding day taking you to the small town of Proceno.
+The Etruscan Ride then heads south-west to visit the Etruscan tombs at Vulci, while the Ridges of Siena Ride heads north to Radicofani fort and towards the iconic Val d'Orcia.
+Please see the set ride dates overleaf and contact Ride World Wide to check availability.